Skip to main content

 Hands-On Practice Is Essential

 While the exam is multiple-choice, hands-on experience dramatically improves understanding.
+Candidates who combine theory with practical lab work consistently report higher confidence and pass rates.

 Lab Environments